Parish: Tangipahoa

 Police Department: Hammond Police Department

-The complaint charges the arresting officer, as well as six bystander officers who failed to intervene, with using excessive force in violation of Mr. Watkins’ Fourth Amendment rights, as well as with various state claims including assault, battery, and intentional infliction of emotional distress.
-Claims are also brought against the city of Hammond, Louisiana for failure to train, supervise and discipline its officers with respect to the use of excessive force.
-The complaint seeks damages for the physical, financial, and emotional harm that Mr. Watkins suffered from the use of excessive force against him.
+The complaint alleged the arresting officer, as well as six bystander officers who failed to intervene, used excessive force in violation of Mr. Watkins’ Fourth Amendment rights.
+The complaint also alleged various state law claims, including assault, battery, and intentional infliction of emotional distress.
+Claims were also brought against the city of Hammond, Louisiana, for failure to train, supervise and discipline its officers concerning excessive force.
+The complaint sought damages for the physical, financial, and emotional harm that Mr. Watkins suffered from the use of excessive force against him.

-• Officer Anthony Fox, officer with the Hammond Police Department
+- Officer Anthony Fox, an officer with the Hammond Police Department